melizalab/arf/README.md

 ARF files require HDF5>=1.8 (<http://www.hdfgroup.org/HDF5>).

-The python interface requires Python 2.7 or >=3.4, numpy>=1.3, and h5py>=2.2.
+The python interface requires Python 3.6 or greater, numpy>=1.19, and h5py>=2.10.
+The last version to support Python 2 was `2.5.1`.
 To install the module:

 ```bash
 pip install arf